Fingolfin69/app-canton/doc/SPLIT_TRANSACTION.md

 The transmission order is as follows:

-1. `DamlTransaction`
+1. `DeviceDamlTransaction`
-2. One or more `DamlTransaction.Node` (see below; these must be ordered in a specific way)
+2. One or more `DeviceDamlTransaction.Node` (see below; these must be ordered in a specific way)
-3. `Metadata`
+3. `DeviceMetadata`
-4. Zero or more `Metadata.InputContract` (in the same order as in the original list)
+4. Zero or more `DeviceMetadata.InputContract` (in the same order as in the original list)

-### Special Case: Ordering of `DamlTransaction.Node` Messages
+### Special Case: Ordering of `DeviceDamlTransaction.Node` Messages

 Since the nodes in Canton are organized in a tree structure, the hash of a node cannot be computed until the hashes of all its children have been computed recursively.
-Therefore, for each root node (roots are specified in the `roots` field of `DamlTransaction`), which represents a tree, the leaf nodes of that tree **shall be transmitted first**, followed by their parents, and so on, up to the root node.
+Therefore, for each root node (roots are specified in the `roots` field of `DeviceDamlTransaction`), which represents a tree, the leaf nodes of that tree **shall be transmitted first**, followed by their parents, and so on, up to the root node.

-After all nodes of the current root node’s tree have been transmitted, the transmission shall continue with the next root node’s tree as specified in the `roots` field of `DamlTransaction`.
+After all nodes of the current root node’s tree have been transmitted, the transmission shall continue with the next root node’s tree as specified in the `roots` field of `DeviceDamlTransaction`.

-For example, consider 2 root nodes in `DamlTransaction.roots` field `["1", "6"]`:
+For example, consider 2 root nodes in `DeviceDamlTransaction.roots` field `["1", "6"]`:

 ```ascii